-Because the website editor is fully “drag and drop” you can modify your theme at any time.
+Because the website editor is full “drag and drop” you can modify your theme at any time.

 Building Your Website

 It's really easy.
 You choose the area you want to edit, click the mouse and your editing options are displayed.
-There is a floating column of editing tools which you can place anywhere on the screen and the whole process is simple and painless for even the least experienced technophobe.
+There is a floating column of editing tools which you can place anywhere on the screen, and the whole process is straightforward and painless for even the least experienced technophobe.